Write your code here

 result = sum_evens(numbers)

 print(result) # Format output correctlyReal-world parallel: This is exactly like reading JSON from an API, processing it with your own functions, and returning a formatted response.
-It's the foundation of backend development!
+It is the foundation of backend development.

 Join AlgoArena and start practicing with input-based problems.
 Build the complete skill set that will make you a better software engineer.